further-reading/Dicecord/README.md

 Merit, Condition, Aspiration and Obsession tooltips can be edited by clicking the item's name while in edit mode.
 A dialogue will appear allowing you to input changes, or you can press the "delete" button to clear the entry from the character entirely.

 ### Free Edit
 Edit mode will generally only restrict editing of items that should cost XP to change.
-The following items can be changed even when edit mode is inatcive:
+The following items can be changed even when edit mode is inactive:

 - XP/Arcane XP
 - Beats/Arcane Beats